Inc21/blarney_cc_pp1/README.md

 The live link can be found here - https://inc21.github.io/blarney_cc_pp1/

+### Local Deployment
+The steps to deploy are as follows:
+  - On my [GitHub](https://github.com/Inc21) profile page, top centre of the screen click on repositories.
+  - Click on blarney_cc_pp1
+  - In the blarney_cc_pp1 repository, click on the 'Code' button.
+  - Menu that opens copy to clipboard: https://github.com/Inc21/blarney_cc_pp1.git
+  - on a Windows machine, open the command prompt (press windows+R to open the "Run" box.
+Type "cmd" on then click ok).
+  - In cmd type "git clone" and paste the link you copied earlier (ctrl+V).
+Example: git clone https://github.com/Inc21/blarney_cc_pp1.git

+### Fork repository
+  - To fork a repository that is not yours
+  - Click on the 'Fork' button on the top right of the screen
+  - On the 'Create a new fork' page you are given the option to rename that repository and then click on the green 'Greate fork' button at the bottom of the form.

 # Credits

 No part of any of the code used on this website was copied and pasted from anywhere.
 [Code Institute's](https://codeinstitute.net/ie/) 'Love Running' project and various other online tutorials were used to guide this learning process and get an idea of how to apply the concepts to this website.<br>

+[Code Institute's](https://codeinstitute.net/ie/) - 'Love Running'.
+Was used quite a lot as a reference.<br>
+My mentor Dick Vlaanderen.
+He is a great help and every time we speak my head is bursting with new ideas on how to proceed.
+I'd say this man has some great stories to tell also.

 YouTube tutorials created by:<br>